rhhaynes/event-mapper-react-redux-app/README.md

 # event-mapper-react-redux-app

-React-Redux application with a Rails API backend for viewing earthquake, hurricane, and volcano data.
-The geolocations of all events are displayed using Google Maps.
+React-Redux application with a Rails API backend for visualizing weather and geological databases.
+Based on user requests, the client-side application fetches geolocation data from the API server and overlays it on Google Maps.

+At present users can view Atlantic hurricane paths from 1995-2017 based on Weather Underground, the entire Volcano World database maintained by Oregon State University, and realtime earthquake data made available by the United States Geological Survey.

 ## Data Sources